Dophrin/HealthConnect-Patient-Attendance-Analysis/README.md

 * Assess data quality and consistency.
 * Identify variables relevant to appointment attendance and no-shows.
 * Define key business questions.
-* Propose and justify relevant KPIs.
+* Propose, then calculate, relevant KPIs.
-* Establish an analytical approach for future Power BI analysis.
+* Build an initial Power BI dashboard and translate findings into recommendations.

 ---